-With spring upon us, fleas are everywhere our pets travel.
+Fleas are always present in the Northwest because of our temperate climate.
 They can cause a variety of ailments to our pets and great discomfort to humans, not to mention time, stress and money!
+Year-round protection is essential in preventing a flea infestation.

 Dogs and cats are allergic to flea saliva, which irritates the skin.
 The intense reaction causes itching, which can lead to skin infections and hot spots.
 By ingesting live fleas, our pets can contract tapeworms, which are harbored by fleas.
 A severe infestation of fleas can also cause anemia and, in extreme cases, death through blood loss.